top of page

 I recently read an article on failing better.

 How can we apply this concept to IT projects?
-As much as it is hard to admit, that we have all been through failed projects - you would not be a senior IT professional without the battle scars of failed projects.
+As much as it is hard to admit, we have all been through failed projects - you would not be a senior IT professional without the battle scars of failed projects.
 Research suggests that the failure rates for newer technologies like Bigdata, Analytics and AI projects are especially high in the astounding 60 to 85 percentage range.

 Let’s dig a little deeper and try to analyze What is a project failure in the first place and what can be done to mitigate these situations and whether we can turn them around into successes.